A-Z important info

 - Security (emergency) 5122 6999

 Procedures and instructions for evacuations are displayed within your residence.
-Please ensure you familiarise yourself with these instructions as you will be required any time an alarm is activated.
+Please ensure you familiarise yourself with these instructions as you will be required to evacuate any time an alarm is activated.

 Fire safety equipment

 To ensure our compliance with occupational health and safety requirements, there are dry chemical and water fire extinguishers and fire blankets in all buildings and floors in residence, which are checked on a six monthly basis.
 It is essential for the safety of all residents and staff that the fire equipment is treated with respect.
 Harsh penalties apply to those who abuse or misuse the equipment.
 If for any reason you suspect the equipment to be faulty or discharged, please contact Fedliving immediately.

 Fedliving can provide emergency short term accommodation to meet the needs of parents and guardians when their son or daughter has become ill or injured and would benefit from parental support.
 Speak to Fedliving for the cost per night or to make a booking.

 Like us on Facebook to ensure you keep connected.

 You may be invited to join other groups for your unit/hall/programs/activities.
 Be sure you join and get involved.